 - Consistency and firmness

 - Willingness to work with a special education teacher

 Student responsibility for his or her behavior is often effective.
 Usually students realize they have a problem and want to correct it.
 Self-monitoring techniques can be effective in the school setting.

-teachers can help self-monitoring of attention by cueing the student so that he can determine how well he is attending to the task at hand.
+Teachers can help self-monitoring of attention by giving the student cues, so that he can determine how well he is attending to the task at hand.
 One method is to use an audio tone such as a random beep.
 Self-monitoring techniques are effective when tied to rewards and accuracy checks.

 Good practice, in general

 The classroom characteristics that promote success, positive teacher attitudes, and monitoring behavior is not only effective with hyperactive, ADD and ADHD students, but they are a good practice to follow for ALL students.

 Although hyperactive children can be difficult to teach, knowing the reasons for their behavior can be helpful in establishing strategies to deal with the situation.
 Providing structured classroom activities, personal attention, as well as positive expectations and warmth, are good strategies to follow for hyperactive children, as well as for all students.